Three Island Circuit

 - See four penguin species, including the largest accessible king penguin colony outside of South Georgia along the turquoise waters of Volunteer Point.

-This is a pre-trip extension to our South Georgia and Antarctic Peninsula trip from October 19 to November 10, 2023 .
-The information in this itinerary is supplemental to the main itinerary.
+- This is a pre-trip extension to our South Georgia and Antarctic Peninsula trip from October 23 to November 14.

 Our Trip Leaders